jehangiramjad/tslib/README.md

 This library also has an implementation for mRSC as detailed in http://dna-pubs.cs.columbia.edu/citation/paperfile/230/mRSC.pdf

+# Documenttion:
-# For documentation, please see the test scripts under the tests/ folder which provide sample usage, often with real datasets.
+Please see the test scripts under the tests/ folder which provide sample usage, often with real datasets.

 1. testScriptSingleTimeseries.py: imputing and foreasting a single time series using synthetically generated data.
 The script uses both the SVD method and ALS.